-FOG, also known as fats, oils and grease, is the No. 1 cause of sewer backups and overflows.
+FOG stands for fats, oils and grease, and is the No. 1 cause of clogged sewer lines and and overflows.

 More FOG disposal tips

 - Toss all food scraps in the trash instead of the sink

 - Wipe dishes and cookware off with a paper towel before putting them in the sink or dishwasher.
 Throw the greasy paper towel in the trash.